reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 When an SQS queue subscribed to an SNS topic receives a message, the message contains not only the actual payload but also various metadata. **This additional metadata can cause automatic message deserialization to fail**.

-One way to resolve this issue is by enabling the raw message delivery attribute on the active subscription.
-When enabled, all the metadata is stripped from the message, and only the payload is delivered as is.
+One way to resolve this issue is to enable the raw message delivery attribute on our active subscription.
+When enabled, all the metadata is stripped from the message, and only the actual payload is delivered as is.

-Another approach that allows us to deserialize the entire SNS payload without enabling the raw message delivery attribute is to use the `@SnsNotificationMessage` annotation on the method argument:
+Another approach that allows us to deserialize the entire SNS payload without enabling the raw message delivery attribute is to use the `@SnsNotificationMessage` annotation on the method parameter:

 ```java
   @SqsListener("${io.reflectoring.aws.sqs.queue-url}")